ivx/rack-rejector/README.md

 ## Usage

 You still have to write the conditions for rejection on your own.
 The rest is handled by this gem.
-This example would grant access only to GET requests
+It will reject the request if the given block evaluates to true.
+This example would grant access only to GET requests:

 ```ruby
   use Rack::Rejector(body: 'No Teapot') do |request, options|